S. Korean critical after self-immolating over sex slave deal | Metro News

 On Friday, the Japanese government reacted angrily to the placing of a similar statue in front of its consulate in the city of Busan, announcing a recall of its ambassador to South Korea and suspension of economic talks.

+Japanese Prime Minister Shinzo Abe urged South Korea to remove the statues and implement the 2015 agreement.

+"The South Korean side should show its sincerity," he said in a NHK TV program aired Sunday, according to Kyodo News service.
+He said the agreement should be implemented regardless of leadership change as a "matter of credibility."

-At the time of the sex slave deal, Seoul said there were 46 surviving South Korean victims.
+At the time of the deal, Seoul said there were 46 surviving South Korean victims.